Florida Birding Tour Itinerary

 Day 7.
 Dry Tortugas

 This morning we catch a boat and visit the Dry Tortugas with its plethora of pelagic species - Sooty Tern, Brown Noddy, Magnificent Frigatebird and Masked Booby, with scarcer ones such as Brown Booby possible.
 Our route will take us swiftly and directly to the Tortugas, arriving in late morning.
 We spend a few hours on the islands, visiting Fort Jefferson to look for early migrants, and then we head back, keeping an eye out for Masked Booby, should we have missed it up to then.
-Night in Homestead.
+You will also have the option to go snorkeling.
+This is probably the best place in the lower 48 states for snorkeling.
+Night in Key West.

 Day 8.
 Miami Area